 SIX operates redundant data centers worldwide to guarantee high availability of services, for example, in case of a physical destruction of a data center.
-Most data centers are operated by external providers.
+Most data centers are operated by external providers., whereas IT (with the exception of cloud services) is always operated by SIX.
 Secondary data centers that are used for failover in case of IT disaster recovery are located in different areas with generally different risk profiles.
 In this context, SIX operates emergency workplaces for critical IT staff in case of a loss of the respective building.
 Additionally, required data center staff is working in a permanent split operation to avoid a complete loss of staff.

-Outsourced IT services must also comply with IT DR requirements.
-The relevant requirements are contractually agreed with external suppliers and must be demonstrated.
+Outsourced IT services must also comply with IT disaster recovery requirements.
+The relevant requirements are contractually agreed with external suppliers and must be confirmed.

-SIX operates a Security Operation Center (SOC).
+SIX operates a Security Operation Center (SOC), which is managed by a global team at multiple international locations.
 Its practices are aligned with the National Institute of Standards and Technology (NIST) Cyber Security Framework.
-For cyber threats including malware or DDoS attacks, SIX has implemented protection and detection measures and is maintaining and developing solutions to respond and recover.
+For cyber threats including malware or DDoS attacks, SIX has implemented detection and protection measures and is maintaining and developing solutions to respond and recover.
 Continuous improvements are implemented along the SIX Information Security Strategy.